diksha-ashkid/SheBuilds-VivaWomen-Team-DN/README.md

 # Aim and Target
 ### Motive:-
-Unsafe in the City: The Everyday Experiences of Girls and Young Women.
-Cat-calling, stalking, groping and worse – it doesn’t matter where they live, girls face harassment and abuse on a daily basis all around the world, simply because of their gender.This stands as an obstruction in the path of growth and success of any women today.
+Cat-calling, stalking, groping, and worse — no matter where they reside, females experience harassment and abuse on a daily basis simply because of their gender all over the world.
+This stands as an obstruction in the path of growth and success of any women today.
 Thus becoming the first target to cross in order to achieve a society that empowers women.

 This gets worse with being in a new city or area which is new or completely unknown.
 Along with the lack of knowledge of that particular region safety also becomes a pre-requisite for a women to survive.
 With this many women are misguided and exploited whenever they are new to a location.
 Due to this reason a huge crowd of women do not migrate and this hinders their education, work and professional growth.